While we all want to flee to exotic places, make the most out of having the city to yourself this year by spending an awesome summer in Vienna.

-While the cultural institutions that surround it echo with relative emptiness, the courtyard that the Vienna’s Museumsquartier craddles is one of the city’s summer hot spots.
-Meeting friends to curl up in the sun on one of the lego-like plastic couch thingies is a summer experience that should be committed repeatedely.
+While the cultural institutions that surround it echo with relative emptiness, the courtyard that the Vienna’s Museumsquartier cradles is one of the city’s summer hot spots.
+Meeting friends to curl up in the sun on one of the lego-like plastic couch thingies is a summer experience that should be committed repeatedly.

 Where: Schweizerhaus, Prater 116, 1020